 Sony MDR-7506 Stereo Professional Headphones Conclusion

 The Sony MDR-7506 is an excellent choice for beginners to professionals.
 The headphones are affordable, offering premium sound quality and durability.
 The 106dB sensitivity makes these headphones popular for DJs who require clarity and volume for mixing in loud environments.
-Studio engineers and musicians will love the MDR-7506 because of their flat sound delivering a true audio reference.
+Studio engineers and musicians will love the MDR-7506 because its flat sound delivers a true audio reference.

 The DT 1990 PRO is an over-ear, open-back headphone.
-The fit is extremely comfortable and you can easily wear these headphones for extended periods without experiencing any discomfort.
-For this reason, the DT 1990 PRO are also favored by broadcast engineers, who are often required to wear headphones for hours on end.
+The fit is extremely comfortable, and you can easily wear these headphones for extended periods without experiencing any discomfort.
+For this reason, the DT 1990 PRO is also favored by broadcast engineers, who are often required to wear headphones for hours on end.

-The open-back gives the DT 1990 PRO an exceptional spatial sound with wide, detailed soundstage.
-This enables the user to hear crystal clarity across the entire frequency range, particularly on the bottom end which is prone to coloration on closed-back headphones.
+The open-back gives the DT 1990 PRO an exceptional spatial sound with a wide, detailed soundstage.
+This enables the user to hear crystal clarity across the entire frequency range, particularly on the bottom end, which is prone to the coloration on closed-back headphones.